Yours Truly (Ariana Grande album): Singles

-"The Way" was released to digital retailers through Republic Records in the United States on March 26, 2013, as the album's official lead single.
-It was written by the song's producer, Harmony Samuels, alongside Amber Streeter, Al Sherrod Lambert, Jordin Sparks, Brenda Russell and Mac Miller, who is also featured in the song.
-Seven hours after its release on the iTunes Store, "The Way" topped its Top Singles chart.
-It debuted at number 10 on the US Billboard Hot 100, becoming Grande and Miller's first top-10 song on the chart.
-This made Ariana the first top-10 arrival for a lead female artist making her first Hot 100 appearance since Yael Naim, who launched with "New Soul" in 2008.
-The song peaked at number nine on the Billboard Hot 100.
-"The Way" sold over 120,000 units in the first 48 hours of release.
+"The Way" was released to digital retailers through Republic Records in the United States on March 26, 2013, as the album's lead single.
+It was written by the song's producer Harmony Samuels, alongside Amber Streeter, Al Sherrod Lambert, Jordin Sparks, Brenda Russell and Mac Miller, who is also featured in the song.
+The song debuted at number 10 on the US Billboard Hot 100, becoming Grande and Miller's first top-10 song on the chart; it made Grande the first top 10 arrival for a lead female artist, making her first Hot 100 appearance since Yael Naim, who launched with "New Soul" in 2008.
+The song peaked at number nine on the US Billboard Hot 100.
 Having sold over 219,000 units in its opening week, "The Way" holds the third best-selling first-week sales figure of 2013 behind Justin Timberlake's "Suit & Tie" and One Direction's "Best Song Ever".
 The song received a triple platinum certification by the Recording Industry Association of America (RIAA).

-"Baby I" was released to digital retailers by Republic Records on July 22, 2013, as the second single from the album.
+"Baby I" was released to digital retailers by Republic Records on July 22, as the second single from the album.
 It was written and produced by Kenneth "Babyface" Edmonds, Antonio Dixon and Patrick "J. Que" Smith.
 The song sold 141,000 copies in its first week and debuted at number 21 on the Billboard Hot 100 chart, becoming her second top forty hit.
 It also debuted at number six on the Hot Digital Songs chart, making Grande the only woman to debut two songs in the top-10 on the Hot Digital Songs chart during 2013.
-Filming for the song's music video took place July 28–29, 2013.
+Filming for the song's music video took place July 28–29.
 Grande hinted that the video would "travel" back to the 1990s and that there would be "lots of color" and "lots of baggy clothes".

-"Right There", featuring Big Sean, was released to digital retailers by Republic Records on August 6, 2013, as the third and final single.
+"Right There", featuring Big Sean, was released to digital retailers by Republic Records on August 6, as the third and final single.
 It was written by Grande, Carmen Reece, Lonny Bereal, James "J-Doe" Smith, Trey Starxx, Al Sherrod Lambert, Sean Anderson, Jeff Lorber, and Harmony Samuels, who also handled the song's production.
 "Right There" debuted on the US Billboard Hot 100 at number 84.
-It was then serviced to rhythmic contemporary radio on September 10, 2013.
+It was then serviced to rhythmic contemporary radio on September 10.